corrode/corrode.github.io/content/blog/illegal-state.md

 ## The Type System Is Your Friend

 Consider the `String` type.
 It's a type that represents an arbitrary sequence of unicode characters.
 In our case, we need much stricter constraints.
 For a start, we want to make sure that the username is *not empty*.

+One powerful way to model these constraints is through [enums](/blog/enums/), which allow you to represent a set of possible values in a type-safe way.

 Whenever you're uncertain how to model something in Rust, start by defining your basic types &mdash; your domain.